dvelaren/arduino-matlab-datalogger/Datalogger/for_redistribution_files_only/readme.txt

   (2) run the MATLAB Runtime installer.

-Or download the Windows 64-bit version of the MATLAB Runtime for R2017a from the MathWorks Web site by navigating to
+Or download the Macintosh version of the MATLAB Runtime for R2016b from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html